mistic100/uEvent/README.md

 ## Advanced

-MicroEvents integrates two concepts from jQuery : prevent default and stop propagation.
+uEvent integrates two concepts from jQuery : prevent default and stop propagation.
 This is done via an additional argument transmitted to each `trigger` and/or `change` callback.

 ### Prevent default